 One of the basic requirements for building a website is needing website space, which refers to shared hosting and servers.
-This article explains the difference between shared hosting and servers for beginners.
+This article explains the difference between shared hosting and servers for beginner friends.

-Note: To facilitate understanding for beginners, the following explanatory examples may not be entirely precise.
-For accurate explanations, please refer to Baidu Baike.
+Note: To facilitate understanding for beginners, the following explanatory examples may not be entirely accurate.
+For precise explanations, please refer to Baidu Baike.

 Common Classifications of Shared Hosting and Servers

-Taking the example of building a foreign trade website, when purchasing website space from an overseas IDC, the most common classifications are: SHARED WEB HOSTING, DEDICATED WEB HOSTING, VIRTUAL PRIVATE SERVER (VPS), MANAGED WORDPRESS HOSTING.
+Taking building a foreign trade website as an example, when purchasing website space from an overseas IDC, the most common classifications are: SHARED WEB HOSTING, DEDICATED WEB HOSTING, VIRTUAL PRIVATE SERVER (VPS), MANAGED WORDPRESS HOSTING.

 SHARED WEB HOSTING

-Shared hosting is the cheapest type of hosting, where many websites share a single server (one computer) and share one IP address.
-An easy-to-understand analogy is the software folder installed on your computer's D drive: each software's folder corresponds to a website, and all websites are on your D drive.
-Shared hosting websites share the server's resources, such as CPU, hard drive, memory, and bandwidth.
-The advantage of shared hosting is its low price; the disadvantages are poor performance (typically hundreds or thousands of websites on one server) and poor security (just as if one installed software contains a virus, the entire computer can get infected; if one website on your server gets infected, your website might also be compromised).
+Shared hosting is the cheapest type of hosting, where many websites share one server (one computer) and share one IP.
+An easy-to-understand example is the software folder installed on your computer's D drive, where each software folder corresponds to a website, and all websites are on your D drive.
+Shared hosting shares the server's resources, such as CPU, hard drive, memory, and bandwidth.
+The advantage of shared hosting is its low price, while the disadvantages are poor performance (typically hundreds or thousands of websites on one server) and poor security (just like if one software you install has a virus, the entire computer can get infected.
+If one website on your server gets infected, your website might also be affected).

 DEDICATED WEB HOSTING

-Don't be misled by the term 'dedicated' in dedicated hosting; it's not very different from shared hosting.
-The main difference is that you are assigned a dedicated IP (akin to creating a shortcut for you.
-With shared hosting, you share an IP; to find a software, you must open the D drive and then the software folder).
-There's little performance difference between a shared IP and a dedicated IP, but a dedicated IP is beneficial for website SEO.
-Additionally, reputable providers typically host fewer websites on servers for dedicated hosting, resulting in relatively better performance compared to shared hosting.
+Don't be misled by the term 'dedicated' in dedicated hosting; it's actually not much different from shared hosting.
+The main difference is that you are assigned a dedicated IP (similar to creating a shortcut for you.
+Shared hosting shares one IP, so to find the software, you must open the D drive and then the software folder).
+There is no significant performance difference between shared IP and dedicated IP, but a dedicated IP is beneficial for website SEO.
+Additionally, reputable providers typically limit the number of websites on a dedicated hosting server, resulting in relatively better performance compared to shared hosting.

 VIRTUAL PRIVATE SERVER (VPS)

 VPS has become a popular website space in recent years.
-If you've used a virtual machine on your computer, it's easy to understand the difference from shared hosting.
-Shared hosting is like individual folders on a computer, while a VPS is an isolated space.
-Although there may be many VPS instances on the same physical server, you won't get infected if another VPS is compromised.
-Furthermore, resources like CPU, hard drive, and memory on a VPS are dedicated to you alone (bandwidth is sometimes shared).
-In simple terms, VPS offers better performance and higher customizability, but it has a steeper learning curve than shared hosting.
+If you have used a virtual machine on your computer, it's easy to understand the difference between it and shared hosting.
+Shared hosting is like separate folders on a computer, while VPS is an isolated space.
+Although there may be many VPS instances on the same server, you won't get infected if someone else's VPS is compromised.
+Furthermore, resources like CPU, hard drive, and memory on a VPS are dedicated to you alone (bandwidth may sometimes be shared).
+In simple terms, VPS offers better performance and higher customizability, but it has a steeper learning curve compared to shared hosting.
 In China,

-Managed hosting is a newer form of hosting, simply put, it's a hosting service specifically tailored for a particular website application.
-Typically, shared hosting can run various programs; you don't know which program might have vulnerabilities, potentially compromising server security.
-Managed WordPress Hosting, however, only supports installing the WordPress website building software.
-If a specific version has a vulnerability, you'll be promptly notified or it will be updated for you, and performance optimizations specific to WordPress are also applied.
-In essence, managed hosting is more user-friendly, offers more stable performance than other hosting types, and you don't need to worry about setting up WordPress—just focus on content.
-But fundamentally, it's still a form of hosting.
+Managed hosting is a newer form of hosting, simply put, it's a type of hosting specifically designed for a particular website program.
+Typically, shared hosting can install various programs, and you might not know which program has vulnerabilities, leading to server insecurity.
+Managed WordPress Hosting, however, only allows the installation of the WordPress website-building program.
+If a specific version has a vulnerability, it will promptly alert you or update it for you, while also performing performance optimizations tailored for WordPress.
+In short, managed hosting is more user-friendly, offers more stable performance than other shared hosting, and you don't need to worry about setting up WordPress; you can focus solely on content.
+However, it is still essentially shared hosting.

-In discussions with beginner webmasters, I found some still don't understand the difference between shared hosting and VPS, so I'll give a more relatable example.
+In conversations with beginner website owners, I've found that some still don't understand the difference between shared hosting and VPS, so I'll give a more common example.
 Both shared hosting and VPS are called website servers.

-Here, let's compare shared hosting to a shared apartment (group rental) and VPS to a private apartment.。
+Here, we compare shared hosting to a group rental apartment and VPS to an independent apartment.。

 Compare website data to yourself.。

-And different server providers are like different landlords or professional leasing companies.Would you (website data) prefer to live in a shared apartment (shared hosting) or a private apartment (VPS)?
-Shared apartments (shared hosting) are cheap, but everyone shares the bathroom (CPU), kitchen (memory), and living room (network bandwidth).
-Private apartments (VPS) are more expensive, but you have exclusive use of the bathroom (CPU), kitchen (memory), and living room (network bandwidth).
-In a shared apartment (shared hosting), the basic hardware is already set up by the landlord.
-In a private apartment (VPS), you can also decorate and upgrade the hardware yourself.
+And different server providers are compared to different landlords or professional leasing companies.Would you (website data) prefer to live in a group rental apartment (shared hosting) or an independent apartment (VPS)?
+Group rental apartments (shared hosting) are cheap, but everyone shares the bathroom (CPU), kitchen (memory), and living room (network bandwidth).
+Independent apartments (VPS) are more expensive, but you have exclusive use of the bathroom (CPU), kitchen (memory), and living room (network bandwidth).
+In a group rental apartment (shared hosting), the basic hardware is already set up by the landlord.
+In an independent apartment (VPS), you can also decorate it yourself and upgrade the hardware.

-Having introduced the differences between several types of hosting and VPS, you might still wonder which space to choose for building a website.
-Here is Naibabiji's recommendation.
+Having introduced the differences between several types of shared hosting and VPS, you might still want to know which type of space to choose for building a website.
+Here is Naiba's advice.
 Beginners practicing with a limited budget should consider shared hosting.
-Businesses building websites but lacking server maintenance personnel should consider managed hosting.
+Businesses building websites without server maintenance personnel should consider managed hosting.
 For example:

 Complete Tutorial on Building a Foreign Trade Independent Website with Vultr, an Overseas Multi-Datacenter VPS ServerWhy prioritize VPS or dedicated servers?
-Because compared to shared hosting, VPS and dedicated servers offer better performance, higher security, and greater customizability.
-The key is that the price isn't necessarily higher than managed hosting; in some cases, it might even be cheaper.
-If you're also interested in building websites, click here to view
+Because compared to shared hosting, VPS and dedicated servers offer better performance, higher security, and greater customization.
+The key point is that the price is not necessarily higher than managed shared hosting; in some cases, it might even be cheaper.
+If you are also interested in building a website, click here to view

-For first-time VPS users, Naibabiji recommends using Baota Panel.
-You've probably learned about Baota Panel from other articles.
+For first-time VPS users, Naiba recommends using Baota Panel.
+You may have learned about Baota Panel from other articles.
 So, what is the relationship between Baota Panel and VPS?
 Refer to the following.
-Related article:
+Related articles:

-What are the relationships and differences between Shared Hosting, VPS, and Baota Panel?
+What are the relationships and differences between cloud shared hosting, VPS, and Baota Panel

 Comments are closed